Devanshshah1309/hack4good-2024/README.md

 - Backend is in directory `server/`
   - Using [NestJS](https://docs.nestjs.com/first-steps), TypeScript, MySQL ([PlanetScale](https://planetscale.com/)), [Prisma ORM](https://www.prisma.io/docs/orm)
   - NestJS has a [CLI](https://docs.nestjs.com/cli/overview) that you may or may not need
+  - NestJS uses Express.js behind the scenes

 - We are using `pnpm` instead of `npm` for package management for both client and server
   - `pnpm` is faster than `npm`